MailTape/MailTape-v1/_posts/2018-01-07-Felicia-Atkinson.md

 track7_color: dreamy
 episode_URL: 'http://mailta.pe/294/felicia-atkinson/'
 ---
-<p id="introduction">This morning we welcome preeminent avant-garde composer [Félicia Atkinson](http://feliciaatkinson.com/) to collaborate with us on MailTape.
+<p id="introduction">This morning we welcome preeminent Rennes-based avant-garde composer [Félicia Atkinson](http://feliciaatkinson.com/) to collaborate with us on MailTape.
 She weaves myriad, filigree electro-acoustic and non-musical metanarratives into a sonic lucid dream.</p>
 <p>Félicia Atkinson is a multidisciplinary artist with many more strings to her bow.
 On her latest album 'Hand in Hand', however, the atmosphere of reflective anticipation is the main sonic theme— where a sense of otherworldly is paired with the familiar and the macabre with the sensual.</p>